eebod/E-space-hashnode/cl0pl7h1j00veyunvb3nl4se8.md

 Most Blockchain but not all, have certain core characteristics to make them accessible and open to the public, and at the same time, keep transactions and activities happening on the chain within the bounds of sanity.

-**Consensus** **\&gt;** Before data is written into a block and linked to the blockchain, the majority of the participant on the network have to agree.
+**Consensus** : Before data is written into a block and linked to the blockchain, the majority of the participant on the network have to agree.

-**Finality** **\&gt;** An real-life scenario of finality would be that after paying for a frozen chicken at a store and it is cut, sealed and handed over to you, the purchase is final, and the chicken can't be returned.
+**Finality** : A real-life scenario of finality would be that after paying for a frozen chicken at a store and it is cut, sealed and handed over to you, the purchase is final, and the chicken can't be returned.
 Except that this is Nigeria!! anything can happen, till that chicken is eaten.

 That same idea is carried over to how blockchains operate, most transactions don't instantly attain finality, and this is dependent on the underlying network's design.
 In most cases, finality happens over time, 'probabilistic finality'.
 In this situation, the more blocks are mined atop the block in which a certain transaction is written, the more it becomes impossible to revert.